-Start The Change will not only provide a platform for young people to have a voice in this wider debate, but will support teachers to work with young people to create safe spaces in schools for discussion and nurture the active citizenship of students.
+Start The Change not only provided a platform for young people to have a voice in this wider debate, but supported teachers to work with young people to create safe spaces in schools for discussion and nurture the active citizenship of students.

 What will the project aim to achieve?

-Start The Change aims to promote understanding and ownership of democratic values and fundamental rights through the core project elements of research, resource production, teacher training and the promotion of a model of active citizenship for young people.
+Start The Change promoted understanding and ownership of democratic values and fundamental rights through the core project elements of research, resource production, teacher training and the promotion of a model of active citizenship for young people.

-Research: The project will conduct research into the understanding and concerns of young people in relation to extremism, allowing project partners to collate and synthesise these findings to inform practitioners and policy makers at a European and national level.
+Research: The project conducted research into the understanding and concerns of young people in relation to extremism, allowing project partners to collate and synthesise these findings to inform practitioners and policy makers at a European and national level.

-Teacher training and resources: Based on the research findings, the project will create educational resources and professional development programmes for teachers to support them in creating safe spaces for discussion, handling conflicts, dealing with diversity and encouraging their students to actively participate in social and civic life.
+Teacher training and resources: Based on the research findings, the project created educational resources and professional development programmes for teachers to support them in creating safe spaces for discussion, handling conflicts, dealing with diversity and encouraging their students to actively participate in social and civic life.

-Active Citizenship: Ultimately, the project will develop an active citizenship model that will enable young people to take informed action to develop safe spaces, have agency at a community level and promote peace.
-It will support the young people participating in the project to develop into critical thinkers with an awareness of global issues, developing their capacity to make informed decisions and take action.
+Active Citizenship: The project developed an active citizenship model that enanbled young people to take informed action to develop safe spaces, have agency at a community level and promote peace.
+It supported the young people that participated in the project to develop into critical thinkers with an awareness of global issues, developing their capacity to make informed decisions and take action.